acast975/data-hystory/README.md

 ## Running

+Import [data-history database](assets/database.sql) into your oracle database and add indexes to columns *location_id* and *read_time*.

-Before you start server you need to setup connection to oracle database.
+Before you start the server you need to setup connection to oracle database.
 Open *src/config.js* file and set username, password and connection string to your database.
 ```javascript
 config.oracledb.con_str = {
      user: "s14518",